ait-crypto/bfe-bf/README.md

 License
 -------

 The code is licensed under the CC0-1.0 license.
+It was originally written by Marin Krmpotić and modified and improved by Sebastian Ramacher (Graz University of Technology).